lauzingaretti/pSBVB/index.md

 g    1  0.5

 which means that the firts trait have a heredability of $0.5$, a **RHOQA** parameter of 0 and **QTNDISTA** have an uniform distribution $(0.2,0.2)$ and the second trait have a heredability of $0.23$, **RHOQA** parameter is $-0.4$ and **QTNDISTA** have a gamma distribution with parameters $(1,0.5)$

+### Recombination in polyploids

+The ploidy level must be specified with section

+PLOIDY

+h

+in the parameter file.
+By default, pSBVB assumes autopolyploidy and permits recombination between each homeolog chromosome pair with equal probability.
+Strict alloploidy is specified with

+ALLOPLOIDY

+Intermediate rates of recombination between homeolog pairs can be specified with

+RHOPLOIDY

+rho_elements

+where rho_elements is a vector of hxh elements specifying the probability of recombination between i and j homeologs.
+The diagonal (P of recombining with itself) is set to 0 by the program.

 ### Pedigree file (PEDFILE)